 The death penalty may be imposed for other serious crimes such as murder and armed robbery.

-Taking photographs of government buildings is illegal and can lead to detention.
+Taking photographs or videotaping in the vicinity of government buildings, military installations, diplomatic premises, airports and bridges is illegal and can lead to detention.

 Smoking is banned in public places.

 Offences such as stealing and adultery may attract strict penalties in the northern states that impose Sharia Law.

 It is illegal to export African art, particularly antiques, from Nigeria without written authorisation from the Department of Antiquities.